Sarah El Battouty

 Tina Latif is a Senior Advisor to the Special Envoy for Climate Change of the United Arab Emirates (UAE).
 She was one of the lead negotiators for the Paris Climate Agreement and most recently was part of the delegation of the UAE to the United Nations Climate Change Conference COP26 in Glasgow, Scotland.
 Her overarching career goal is positioning climate action as an economic opportunity, especially in parts of the world that historically, or politically, have not seen it as such.
 Tina’s work focuses on shifting the narrative on climate change – transforming it from an ideological and altruistic issue, to one that delivers jobs, economic growth, and business opportunities.
 Tina is originally from Melbourne, Australia, and began her career as a banking and finance lawyer at a leading Australian firm.
 She recently completed her Master of Public Administration at Harvard, graduating from the John F. Kennedy School of Government with a focus on enabling government executives towards innovation.

-Luigi Narbone is Director and co-founder of the Middle East Directions Programme at the European University Institute (EUI) Robert Schuman Centre for Advanced Studies.
+Luigi Narbone is the Director of The Mediterranean Platform – a research, dialogue, and educational program in the School of Government at Luiss Guido Carli University in Rome, Italy.
+The program’s key areas of interest include political, socio-economic and security transformations in the Mediterranean space; MENA geopolitics, regional security and diplomacy; and the region’s political economy and mega-trends, in particular the governance of natural resources, energy transition and climate change.
+Prior to this role, Luigi was the Director and co-founder of the Middle East Directions Programme at the European University Institute (EUI) Robert Schuman Centre for Advanced Studies.
 Previously, he was Ambassador, Head of the EU Delegation to Saudi Arabia, and non-resident Ambassador to Qatar, Oman, Bahrain, the United Arab Emirates, and Kuwait, and has held several positions in foreign affairs in the EU and the UN.
 His main research interests are MENA geopolitics, security and political economy, Gulf studies and peace-building.

-Frank Pandolfe is President, International Operations for Acuity International.
-In that role, he leads over 7,000 men and women operating in 30 nations around the globe, providing engineering, logistics, and health care services to government and private-sector clients.
-In addition to his Acuity duties, Frank is President of the Naval Historical Foundation in Washington, DC, and an Adjunct Professor at the Naval War College in Newport, Rhode Island.
-He serves on the Board of Directors of Michael Baker International, an engineering company in Pittsburgh, PA, and the Army Distaff Foundation at Knollwood in Washington, DC, which provides support to military veterans and their families.
+Frank Pandolfe is a Vice President at Leidos, where he serves as Strategic Account Executive for the Department of the Navy.
+In that role, he represents Leidos to the U.S. Navy and Marine Corps in support of their missions.
+Prior to joining Leidos, he was President, International Operations for Owl Cyber Defense and Acuity International.
+In that position, he led international business development efforts and supported over 6,000 men and women operating in 30 nations around the globe, providing engineering, logistics, and health care services to government and private-sector clients.
+Frank also is an Adjunct Professor at the Naval War College in Newport, Rhode Island, and serves on the Board of Directors of Valkyrie Enterprises, a defense services company located in Virginia Beach, Virginia.
+He also is on the Board of Directors for the Army Distaff Foundation at Knollwood in Washington, DC, which provides medical and health care support to military veterans and their families.

 The Honorable Robert M. Scher is the Head of International Affairs for bp America.
 In this position Bob tracks and analyzes US foreign policy as it affects bp’s businesses around the world.
 Bob has close to 25 years of experience in senior global affairs and national security roles in the US Government, most recently serving as the Assistant Secretary of Defense for Strategy, Plans, and Capabilities in the Pentagon from 2014 to 2017.
 In that role, he directly advised the US Secretary of Defense on a wide range of global defense, security, strategy, and budgeting matters.
 Prior to becoming Assistant Secretary, Bob held a series of progressively more senior roles at the Departments of Defense and State focused on defense strategy and Asian foreign policy, including as the Deputy Assistant Secretary of Defense (DASD) for South and Southeast Asia, DASD for Plans, and as a member of the Policy Planning Office at State.
 He also served in the private sector as a consultant with Booz Allen Hamilton on defense and foreign affairs issues.
 Bob received his bachelor’s degree with high honors from Swarthmore College, and a Master’s of International Affairs from Columbia University’s School of International and Public Affairs.